 All devices with internet connections are vulnerable to viruses and cyber-attacks.
 Viruses and malware can result from an email-based attack, phishing attempts on employees, or hackers.
 Once a virus is in a system, it can damage or steal files.

 7. Power Outages

 Brownouts, sudden power outages, and other disruptions can shut down computers without warning.
 As a result of an improper shutdown, files, and hard drives can become corrupted or rendered non-functional, meaning you could lose access to your data.

 8. Spills and Leaks

-Water damage can wreak havoc on your computers — whether an employee spills a cup of coffee or a faulty air conditioner pours water on a desktop over the weekend.
-Unless you’re using a backup solution, water damage can lead to trouble.
+Water damage can wreak havoc on your computers — whether an employee spills coffee or a faulty air conditioner pours water on a desktop over the weekend.
+Water damage can lead to trouble unless you’re using a backup solution.

 9. Natural Disasters